 Bee Haven is closed.
-2025 is Bee Haven’s 50th year, so a fitting one for new beginnings and closures.
+2025 is our 50th year, so a very fitting one for endings and new beginnings.
 Check out the website vermonthoney.org to find many new sources of small-scale, real Vermont honey.
 There are so many delicious honeys out there and so many fun and beautiful roads to explore finding them.

 If you’re interested in living at Bee Haven Honey Farm when we fully step away, as a small-scale beekeeper or growing operation, or if you’d love to live in a beautiful spot in rural Vermont, reach out to us in the message box below.